What Does Your Drive for Productivity Reveal?

 The fact that more and more of the organization’s work is being done in teams greatly adds to the legitimacy of concerns regarding performance.

-Today’s executives say that they are spending on average 70% of the week on internal meetings and other forms of collaboration.
+Today’s leaders say that they are spending on average 70% of the week on internal meetings and other forms of collaboration.
 As teamwork and collaboration now account for the majority of work, it makes sense that they would also account for the majority of any waste and inefficiency at work.
-The data certainly suggests that this is true – with executives suggesting that up to 50% of the time spent on teamwork and collaboration adding little or no value.
+The data certainly suggests that this is true – with leaders suggesting that up to 50% of the time spent on teamwork and collaboration adding little or no value.
 That is a real call to action!

 In reality, there will always be opportunities to optimize and improve ‘the Way WE Work’ within large organizations.
 This is especially true when the work is complex – when it involves teamwork and cross-functional collaboration, multiple stakeholders, competing priorities, limited resources, and so on.
 Also, when greater speed, agility and innovation are required.